Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine AWS/deploying-maintaining/how-tos/application/how-to-run-java-through-proxychains.md

-# How To: Run Java Through Socks Proxy with proxychains
+# Run Java Through Socks Proxy with proxychains

 ### **Steps to Get the `cap-credentials-provider` Java Application to Work with ProxyChains**